proofofexistence/docs/config.md

 The public key for the *Outoing* wallet must be `BITCOIN_HD_PUBLIC_KEY`.
 The private key for the change wallet should be kept secret, and can be used later to sweep the funds.

+You can use [bcwallet](https://github.com/blockcypher/bcwallet/) to easily create a new wallet.